Muterra/doc-golix/readme.md

 + Information lifetimes (information must only be retained when being used)

-Muse is an alternative to trusting a third party server with account management, identity verification, etc. You get all the convenience of the cloud with none of the privacy and security concerns.
+Golix is an alternative to trusting a third party server with account management, identity verification, etc. You get all the convenience of the cloud with none of the privacy and security concerns.
 It isn't replacing any one protocol, it's a total retooling of social application creation.

 It is currently under development by [Muterra, Inc](https://www.muterra.io), co-evolving with the [Ethyr](https://www.ethyr.net) secure email system.
-More information about Muse, Muterra, and Ethyr can be found at our [blog](https://www.muterra.io/blog).
-If you'd like to stay updated, consider joining the Muterra [mailing list](https://www.muterra.io/mailing-signup.html).
+More information about Golix, Muterra, and Ethyr can be found at our [blog](https://www.muterra.io/blog).
+If you'd like to stay updated, consider joining the Muterra [mailing list](https://www.muterra.io/mailing-signup.html). **Note that the Golix Protocol used to be called "the Muse protocol".** It was re-branded as Golix in February 2016.

-**How would Muse apply to, say, Yelp?**
+**How would Golix apply to, say, Yelp?**

 Yelp would be relieved of the vast majority of account management.
 Yelp defines their account API (```profile picture```, ```name```, ```location```, etc), and the rest *just works*.
 The protocol manages credentials and authentication; Yelp never handles usernames or passwords.